bluz71/bluz71.github.io/_posts/2017-06-09-the-treats-of-neovim.md

   [languages](https://github.com/Microsoft/language-server-protocol/wiki/Protocol-Implementations).
-  A language-client implementation for Neovim is available as a [plugin](https://github.com/autozimu/LanguageClient-neovim), but in the longer term, once LSP and its clients and servers stabilize, it would seem desirable to integrate this directly in core Neovim.
+  A language-client implementation for Neovim is available as a [plugin](https://github.com/autozimu/LanguageClient-neovim), but in the longer term, once LSP and its clients and servers mature, it would seem desirable to integrate the LSP client directly in core Neovim.

 - Encryption support behaviourally similar to Vim's existing [blowfish2](http://vim.wikia.com/wiki/Encryption) feature.
 Neovim stripped